coderefinery/2024-09-10-workshop/content/communication/2024-09-10-day1-summary.md

 +++
+title = "2024-09-10 Summary of day 1 and preparations for day 3"
+[extra]
-title = "2024-09-10 CodeRefinery workshop: summary of day 1 and preparations for day 3" [extra] subject = "CodeRefinery workshop: summary of day 1 and preparations for day 3"
+subject = "CodeRefinery workshop: summary of day 1 and preparations for day 3"
 +++